 Cementing metal brackets connected to a wire isn’t exactly the best way to ensure easy access to your teeth for the purposes of oral hygiene, is it?
 It’s true, braces can make caring for your teeth and gums tough.
 That’s where a whole bunch of special products come in, but we’ll get to those later.

-Your teeth are covered in a layer of enamel that protects them from the effects of oral bacteria and the acids they create.
+Your teeth are covered with a layer of enamel that protects them from the effects of oral bacteria and the acids they create.
 When part of that layer is eroded away we call it demineralization.
-It’s a slow process, but in the end you’ll be left with cavities which form when all your enamel is worn away.
+It’s a slow process, but in the end, you’ll be left with cavities which form when all your enamel is worn away.

 You may have seen someone with white, chalky-looking spots on their teeth before, or maybe you have some.
 Those are demineralized spots that are in the early stages of cavity formation.
 It’s quite common for those spots to happen around the edges of braces brackets, leaving patients with a big white square in the middle of their teeth!

 Let’s face it – cleaning your mouth when wearing braces isn’t a walk in the park.
 It’s hard to get around those brackets and wires to perform essential things like brushing and flossing!
 One of the major side effects of insufficient oral hygiene while wearing braces is gingivitis and gum disease.